cozmaoanna/movies-dashboard/README.md

 Dc.js
 A Javascript based wrapper library for d3.js - this made plotting the charts easier

+Topojson.mim.js
+An extension to GeoJSON that encodes topology.

 Deployment / Hosting
 This Application was deployed and is hosted on Heroku - gunicorn Python package runs the http server for the app, the Procfile gives Heroku the information to run the app and requirements.txt is a file that conains all the Python packages (pip installs) required to run the app. mLab MongoDB was chosen to host the dataset on the server.